Martin Gore: Depeche Mode

 In 1980, Gore reunited with classmate Andy Fletcher at the Van Gogh club.
 Fletcher recruited him into his band Composition of Sound, along with Vince Clarke.
 Soon the band drafted Dave Gahan to be the band's lead singer after hearing him sing "Heroes" by David Bowie.
-Gore is the band's keyboardist, contributes backing vocals, and occasionally provides lead vocals.
+Gore is the band's keyboardist, guitarist on several songs, contributes backing vocals, and occasionally provides lead vocals.

-When explaining the band's choice for their name, 'Depeche Mode' (which was taken from French fashion magazine Dépêche mode), Gore said, "It means 'hurried fashion' or 'fashion dispatch'.
+When explaining the band's choice for their name, 'Depeche Mode' (which was taken from French fashion magazine Dépêche Mode), Gore said, "It means 'hurried fashion' or 'fashion dispatch'.
 I like the sound of that."
 However, the magazine's name (and hence the band's) correctly translates to something like "Fashion News" or "Fashion Update".

 Gore wrote two tracks on Depeche Mode's debut album, Speak & Spell: "Tora!
 Tora!
 Tora!" and the instrumental "Big Muff".
-"Any Second Now (voices)" features Gore's first lead vocals for the band.
+"Any Second Now (Voices)" features Gore's first lead vocals for the band.
 When Clarke announced his departure from Depeche Mode in 1981, Gore became the principal songwriter for the band.
-Songs Gore wrote for Depeche Mode's second album, A Broken Frame (1982) differed musically and lyrically from Clarke's.
+Songs Gore wrote for Depeche Mode's second album, A Broken Frame (1982), differed musically and lyrically from Clarke's.
 Gore's writing became gradually darker and more political on subsequent Depeche Mode albums.
 He sings lead vocals on several of the band's songs, notably ballads – his tenor voice provides a contrast to Gahan's dramatic baritone.

 Gore sometimes plays guitar (typically his Gretsch White Falcon or Gretsch Double Anniversary) on Depeche Mode songs.
 The first time guitar was used as the main instrument was on "Personal Jesus", although he used small guitar parts on previous songs, such as "Behind the Wheel" and "Love, in Itself".
 Gore's guitar playing developed even more on Songs of Faith and Devotion.
 In live performances, he switches his keyboards for his guitar on some older Depeche Mode songs, such as "Never Let Me Down Again" and "A Question of Time".
 In mid-1990, Gore said, "I think in a way we've been at the forefront of new music; sort of chipping away at the standard rock format stations."

 Other work

-Gore has released the following solo albums: Counterfeit e.p.
-(1989), Counterfeit2 (2003), MG (2015) and The Third Chimpanzee (2021).
+Gore has released the following solo albums: Counterfeit EP (1989), Counterfeit² (2003), MG (2015) and The Third Chimpanzee (2021).
+He covered the song "Coming Back to You" for the Leonard Cohen tribute album Tower of Song: The Songs of Leonard Cohen (1995).

 VCMG

 Former Depeche Mode colleague Vince Clarke collaborated with Gore for the first time since 1981 as techno duo VCMG on an instrumental minimalist electronic dance album called Ssss, released on 12 March 2012.
-The first single, Spock was first released worldwide exclusively on Beatport on 30 November 2011.
-The second, Single Blip was once again first released exclusively on Beatport on 20 February 2012, and the third one, Aftermaths was released on 20 August 2012.
+The first single, Spock, was originally released worldwide exclusively on Beatport on 30 November 2011.
+The second, Single Blip, was also released exclusively on Beatport on 20 February 2012, and the third one, Aftermaths, was released on 20 August 2012.